 Visionary Leadership Award, Virginia Summer Institute for Addictions Studies, 2007

 Alumni of the Year, Iowa Rehabilitation Counseling Program, 2004

 Chair, National Board for Certified Counselors (NBCC), 2002-2003

 Chair, Virginia Department of Health Professions Intervention Program Committee, 1997-1999

 Chair, Virginia Board of Counseling, 1995

-Williams, A. E., Honderich, E. M., and Gressard, C. F. (In Press).
+Williams, A. E., Honderich, E. M., and Gressard, C. F. (2018).
 The New Leaf experience: college student substance abuse treatment and addiction counselor training clinic.
 Journal of Addictions and Offender Counseling Annual Review.

 Lawson, G., Lambert, S. F., & Gressard, C.F.
 (2011).
 Reframing recovery: developmental considerations for maintaining change.
 Journal of Addictions and Offender Counseling.
 32 (1-2), 72-83